-Sudan is the third-largest country in Africa, behind Algeria and Congo.
+Sudan is the third-largest country in Africa, behind Algeria and the Democratic Republic of the Congo.
 For decades Sudan’s people have experienced civil war, genocide, drought, theft of the country’s natural resources, and autocratic governments.

 There are several political regions in Sudan.
 North Sudan essentially controls the rest of the country.
 Darfur is a three-state area in western Sudan.
 In 2011, the south part of the country became independent as the new country of South Sudan.

 Ethnic diversity has fueled some of the violence in the country.
 The government is controlled by the northern Arab minority, while the rest of the population is African.
-This division, Arab or African, is based on self-identification: on language, culture, belonging to specific tribal or family groups, and on livelihood patterns, yet nearly all Arabs and Africans in the North are Muslim in faith.
+This division, Arab or African, is based on self-identification: on language, culture, belonging to specific tribal or family groups, and on livelihood patterns, yet nearly all Arabs and Africans in the North are Muslim in faith, and they all reside in Africa.

 Since the end of British colonial rule in the 1950s, Sudan’s rulers have been members of the minority Arab population.
 Like most minority governments, these autocratic leaders have controlled through repression and violence.